metio/terraform-provider-k8s/docs/data-sources/security_profiles_operator_x_k8s_io_security_profiles_operator_daemon_v1alpha1_manifest.md

 Optional:

-- `allowed_system_profiles` (List of String) Lists the profiles coming from the system itself that are allowed to be inherited by workloads.
-Use this with care, as this might provide a lot of permissions depending on the policy.
+- `allowed_system_profiles` (List of String) Lists the profiles coming from the system itself that areallowed to be inherited by workloads.
+Use this with care,as this might provide a lot of permissions depending on thepolicy.

 <a id="nestedatt--spec--tolerations"></a>